 Which STD myths are true?

-When it comes to sexual health, it's best to know the facts instead of learning the hard way and experiencing a sexually transmitted disease ...
+When it comes to sexual health, it's best to know the facts instead of learning the hard way and experiencing a sexually transmitted disease (STD ...

 Lack of physician training may cause California patients to have recurrent STD infections